LeonarddeR/rdAccess/readme.md

 ### Allow remote system to control driver settings

 This client option, when enabled, allows you to control driver settings (such as synthesizer voice and pitch) from the remote system.
+This is especially useful when you have difficulties accessing the local NVDA menu when controlling a remote system.
 Changes performed on the remote system will automatically be reflected locally.

-If you have difficulties accessing the local NVDA menu when controlling a remote system, you can enable this option.
-Otherwise, you are advised to disable it, as it implies some performance degradation.
+While enabling this option implies some performance degradation, you are yet advised to enable it.
+When this option is disabled, speech synthesizer ppitch changes for capitals don't work.

 ### Persist client support when exiting NVDA